KinectToVR/Amethyst-Installer/README.md

    ```

 6. File an issue or create a pull request to request us to add your translations to the installer.
 Alternatively, contact us on [the Discord server](https://discord.gg/YBQCRDG) in #development to get your translations merged.

+# Developers

+To use debug builds of Amethyst Installer you need to [enable Graphics Debugging in Windows](https://learn.microsoft.com/en-us/windows/uwp/gaming/use-the-directx-runtime-and-visual-studio-graphics-diagnostic-features).